 What Is Distracted Driving?

 Distracted driving is defined as anything that draws the attention of a driver away from the road.
 It includes texting and talking on cell phones.
 The accessibility of mobile devices has increased the rate of distracted driving accidents, particularly among teen drivers.
+These accidents may include t-bone accidents, rear-end collisions, and head-on collisions.

 According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claims the lives of more than 3,000 people each year.
 This is why Florida’s new distracted driving law is so important.